 5-HTP (5-Hydroxytryptophan) is the direct precursor to serotonin and crosses the blood-brain barrier easily.
 Multiple clinical studies have found it effective for improving mood, reducing anxiety, and supporting sleep.
 It's derived from the seeds of an African plant called Griffonia simplicifolia and is one of the most researched natural supplements for serotonin support.

 Vitamin D plays a significant role in serotonin synthesis.
 Research has found that vitamin D activates the gene that encodes tryptophan hydroxylase (the enzyme that converts tryptophan to serotonin), meaning adequate vitamin D levels are necessary for efficient serotonin production.
-Deficiency is extremely common in northern Europe and is associated with seasonal mood changes, fatigue, and low motivation.
+Deficiency is extremely common during the darker months, particularly in less sunny regions, and is associated with seasonal mood changes, fatigue, and low motivation.

 Omega-3 fatty acids (especially EPA) are linked to improved serotonin receptor sensitivity.
 They don't increase serotonin directly, but they appear to make your existing serotonin work more effectively by influencing how receptors respond.
 A diet rich in fatty fish or a quality fish oil supplement can make a meaningful difference over time.